• Skip to main content

 With two picturesque mountain ranges, a lush river valley, and wildlife all over the place, it’s hard to stop staring.

-But spectacular nature is just part of the story of the Bitterroot Valley’s beauty.
+But great scenery and spectacular nature are just part of the story of the Bitterroot Valley.

-As you explore the Bitterroot, you’ll also discover the beauty of the people and the communities who call this valley home.
+As you explore the Bitterroot, you’ll also discover the beauty of the people, and the communities they call home.

 Where is the Bitterroot Valley?